-- 8.1 Establishes and maintains positive, professional working relations with the Superintendent. - 8.2 Honours and facilitates the implementation of the Board's roles and responsibilities as defined in Board policy and encourages staff to do the same. - 8.3 Provides the information the Superintendent requires to perform their role in an exemplary fashion.
+- 8.1 Establishes and maintains positive, professional working relations with the Superintendent. - 8.2 Honours and facilitates the implementation of the Board's roles and responsibilities as defined in Board policy and encourages staff to do the same. - 8.3 Provides the information the Superintendent requires to perform his role in an exemplary fashion.

-- 9.1 Practices leadership in a manner that is viewed positively and has the support of those with whom the Assistant Superintendent, Learning Services work in carrying out the Superintendent's expectations. - 9.2 Exhibits a high level of personal, professional and organizational integrity.
+- 9.1 Practices leadership in a manner that is viewed positively and has the support of those with whom she works in carrying out the Superintendent's expectations. - 9.2 Exhibits a high level of personal, professional and organizational integrity.